bevyengine/rfcs/implementation_details.md

 }
 ```

-This metadata tracks a few things:
+This metadata contains a few things:

 - the age of each entity's oldest undelivered change, per player

-This is used as the send priority value so that the server only sends something when it changes.
-I think it's a better core idea than assigning entities arbitrary update frequencies.
+This is used as the send priority value.
+I think having the server only send something when it has changed is better than assigning entities arbitrary update frequencies.

 - the relevance of each component, per entity, per player

 This controls which components are sent.
-By default, change detection will mark a component as relevant for everybody, and then some form of rule-based filtering (maybe [entity relations][10]) can be used to selectively omit or force delivery.
+By default, change detection will mark components as relevant for everybody, and then some form of rule-based filtering (maybe [entity relations][10]) can be used to selectively omit or force-include them.

-(Might need second age value that accounts for irrelevant changes.)
+(Might need a second age value that accounts for irrelevant changes.)

 - the position of every networked entity (if available)